rkt/rkt/Documentation/devel/update-coreos-stage1.md

 ```

 Usually, there are some updated libraries which need an update on their version numbers.
-In our case, there are no updates and all the files mentioned in the manifest are present in the updated CoreOS image.
+In our case, there are no updates and all the files mentioned in the manifest are present in the updated Container Linux image.

 ## Update the coreos flavor version used by the build system

-In the file `stage1/usr_from_coreos/coreos-common.mk`, we define which CoreOS image version we use for the coreos flavor.
+In the file `stage1/usr_from_coreos/coreos-common.mk`, we define which Container Linux image version we use for the coreos flavor.
 Update `CCN_IMG_RELEASE` to 1032.0.0 and `CCN_SYSTEMD_VERSION` to the systemd version shipped with the image (in our case, v229).

 ```diff